cchudzicki-ocw-testing/18.408-fall-2022/content/pages/lecture-notes.md

 Lecture 12: Aggregation of Queries; Some More Words on Composition

 Lecture 13: The Label Cover Problem; Hardness of Approximating the Maximum Clique; Extreme Versions of the PCP Theorem

+Lecture 14 & 15: Gap Amplification via Parallel Repetition; On the Proof of the Parallel Repetition Theorem

+Lecture 16: The Set-cover Problem; A Reduction form Label-cover to Set-cover